 A caregiver daily checklist, also called home health aide duties checklist, is a document that lists, tracks and reports all the services a caregiver should provide to a person who needs daily monitored care.

 It contains a set of physical, psychological and emotional assistance tasks a caregiver should provide to a care recipient.

 Professional, family or volunteer caregivers can use this tracking sheet in nursing homes, adult daycare centers, home health care and assisted living facilities.

-Caregiver daily checklist is applicable to patients of all ages, though it is most commonly used for elderly patients.
+A caregiver daily checklist is applicable to patients of all ages, thought is most commonly used for elderly patients.